Imperial Guard Cavalry (First Empire): Dragoons

 The creation of the régiment des dragons de la Garde impériale dates back to April 1806: satisfied with the participation of the dragoons de la ligne in the Austrian campaign of 1805, Napoleon decreed the formation of a dragoon regiment integrated into the Imperial Guard.
 The unit was organized into four squadrons, each with two companies, and the Emperor personally appointed the corps officers from the Guard or the line.
 The regiment was placed under the command of Colonel Arrighi de Casanova.

 Imperial Guard dragoons.
 Illustration by Job.

 A few months later, they were present at the Battle of Friedland, where they formed the left flank of the Guard cavalry formation.
-During the Russian campaign, notably at Maloyaroslavets and Berezina, the regiment was almost entirely decimated while covering French troops during the retreat from Russia.
+During the Russian campaign, notably at Maloyaroslavets and Berezina, the regiment was almost entirely destroyed while covering French troops during the retreat from Russia.
 In 1813, the dragoons took part in the battles of Leipzig and Hanau.
 At the Second Battle of Saint-Dizier in 1814, accompanied by a platoon of Mamelukes, they dislodged enemy soldiers from their positions and captured 18 pieces of artillery.

 During the First Restoration, the regiment was transformed into the Corps Royal des Dragons de France.
 On Napoleon's return during the Hundred Days, the regiment returned to its previous organization.
 On June 18, 1815, under the command of Marshal Ney, they set off against the British squares positioned on Mont-Saint-Jean, where they suffered heavy losses in the face of precise British infantry fire.
 By the end of the Belgian campaign, the regiment had lost 25 officers and almost 300 soldiers.
 The regiment was finally disbanded after Napoleon's second abdication.